SungJJinKang/EveryCulling/README.md

 This library is targeting Maximizing **SIMD, Cache hit, Multi Threading.**
 1. SIMD : Data is stored for using SIMD Intrinsics ( Object's Datas has SoA layout, check [EntityBlock.h](https://github.com/SungJJinKang/EveryCulling/blob/main/DataType/EntityBlock.h) ) ( Require AVX2 ( _mm256 ) )
 2. Cache Hit : SoA!!.
 Data of 16 entieis is stored in SoA. ( Structure of Arrays, check [EntityBlock.h](https://github.com/SungJJinKang/EveryCulling/blob/main/DataType/EntityBlock.h) )
 3. Multi Threading : All culling methods in this library utilize multiple threads.
-Data of 16 entities is stored in a entity block, Then Threads works on each entity block.
-These structure prevent data race and cache coherency ( false sharing, check [EntityBlock.h](https://github.com/SungJJinKang/EveryCulling/blob/main/DataType/EntityBlock.h), [VertexData.h](https://github.com/SungJJinKang/EveryCulling/blob/main/DataType/VertexData.h) ), Locking is not required.
+Data of 16 entities is stored in a entity block and Entity block is aligned to cache line size, Then Threads works on each entity block.
+These structure prevent data race and cache coherency problem ( false sharing, check [EntityBlock.h](https://github.com/SungJJinKang/EveryCulling/blob/main/DataType/EntityBlock.h) ), Locking is not required.

 ## Fully implemented features